Bumblebee-Project/bbswitch/README.md

 `load_state` and `unload_state`.
 Valid values are `-1`, `0` and `1` meaning "do
 not change the card state", "turn the card off" and "turn the card on" respectively.
-For example, if you want to have `bbswitch` disable the card immediately when loading the module while disabling the card on unload, load the module with:
+For example, if you want to have `bbswitch` disable the card immediately when loading the module while enabling the card on unload, load the module with:

     # modprobe bbswitch load_state=0 unload_state=1